20 Must-Do Bucket List Experiences in Victoria to Explore in 2026

 Watch the Penguin Parade on Phillip Island

-Every night, as the sun dips below the horizon, tiny tuxedo-clad figures emerge from the surf at Phillip Island’s Summerland Beach.
-These little penguins, the smallest in the world, waddle up the sand in their nightly pilgrimage from the ocean to their burrows.
+Each night, as the sky fades, tiny tuxedoed figures emerge from the surf at Phillip Island’s Summerland Beach.
+These little penguins — the smallest in the world — waddle ashore in their nightly return from the sea.

 Summerland Beach, Phillip Island